 There's only one moment you can make this kind of beer.
 Even in the dynamic world of brewing there are few situations where you capture fleeting flavors.
 Fleeting indeed.
 Even though most hops are harvested in August and September, it still takes a few weeks to brew the beers and release them.
 And these beers don't last long either.
 They're meant to be drunk within weeks of being released, which puts their season squarely in early autumn.

-BC Hop Company Ltd., the BC Craft Brewers Guild and our generous sponsors are proud partners in bringing 40 of the province’s BEST craft breweries, and their fresh hopped beer together in this one of a kind event.
+BC Hop Company Ltd., the BC Craft Brewers Guild and our generous sponsors are proud partners in bringing up to 30 of the province’s BEST craft breweries, and their fresh hopped beer together in this one of a kind event.
 BC Hop Company is proud to be providing fresh Sumas Prairie grown hops to all participating brewers attending this year- you can't get much more "fresh" and local than that!

 The BC Craft Brewers Guild represents craft brewers from all over BC.
 Some are small and others smaller, but they all brew flavorful local beer with passion and dedication.
 The mission of the guild is to support the ongoing creation and discovery of truly great BC Craft Beer.